|Date of Birth||31 May 1930, San Francisco, California, USA|

-Perhaps the icon of macho movie stars, Clint Eastwood has become a standard in international cinema.
-Born in 1930 in San Francisco, the elder of two children in a middle-class family, Eastwood finished high school at the comparatively late age of 19 and worked odd jobs for several years before enrolling at Los Angeles City College, from which he dropped out after two semesters to pursue acting.
-He found bit work in such B-films as Revenge of the Creature (1955) and Tarantula (1955) during the mid-'50s while simultaneously digging swimming pools for a living, until he got his first breakthrough in the long-running TV series Rawhide (1959) with Eric Fleming.
+Perhaps the icon of macho movie stars, and a living legend, Clint Eastwood has become a standard in international cinema.
+Born May 31, 1930 in San Francisco, the elder of two children in a middle-class family, Eastwood finished high school at the comparatively late age of 19 and worked odd jobs for several years before enrolling at Los Angeles City College, from which he dropped out after two semesters to pursue acting.
+He found uncredited bit parts in such nondescript B-films as Revenge of the Creature (1955) and Tarantula (1955) during the mid-'50s while simultaneously digging swimming pools for a living, until he got his first breakthrough in the long-running TV series Rawhide (1959) with Eric Fleming.
 Though only a secondary player in the first season, Clint made the show his own by end of its run and became a household name around the country.

-Eastwood kicked off the eighties with Any Which Way You Can (1980), the blockbuster sequel to Every Which Way But Loose.
-The fourth Dirty Harry film, Sudden Impact (1983), was the highest-grossing film of the franchise and spawned Eastwood's trademark catchphrase, "Make my day".
-Eastwood also starred in Firefox (1982), Tightrope (1984), City Heat (1984) (with Burt Reynolds), Pale Rider (1985), and Heartbreak Ridge (1986), all of which were solid hits, with Honkytonk Man (1982) being his only commercial failure of the period.
-In 1988 Eastwood did his fifth and final Dirty Harry movie, The Dead Pool (1988).
-Although it was a success overall, it did not have the box office punch his previous films had.
-Shortly thereafter, with outright bombs like Pink Cadillac (1989) and The Rookie (1990), it became apparent that Eastwood's star was declining as it never had before.
+Eastwood kicked off the '80s with Any Which Way You Can (1980), the blockbuster sequel to Every Which Way But Loose.
+The fourth Dirty Harry film, Sudden Impact (1983), was the highest-grossing film of the franchise and spawned the character's trademark catchphrase, "Make my day".
+Clint also starred in Bronco Billy (1980), Firefox (1982), Tightrope (1984), City Heat (1984), Pale Rider (1985), and Heartbreak Ridge (1986), all of which were solid hits, with Honkytonk Man (1982) being his only commercial failure of the period.
+In 1988 Eastwood did his fifth and final Dirty Harry movie, The Dead Pool (1988); although it was a success overall, it did not have the box office punch the previous films had.
+About this time, with outright bombs like Pink Cadillac (1989) and The Rookie (1990), it became apparent that Eastwood's star was declining as it never had before.
 He then started taking on more personal projects, such as directing Bird (1988), a biopic of Charlie Parker, and starring in and directing White Hunter Black Heart (1990), an uneven, loose biopic of John Huston.

-But Eastwood bounced back, first with his western, Unforgiven (1992), which garnered him an Oscar for Best Director, and a nomination for Best Actor.
-Following up with a quick hit, he took on the secret service in In the Line of Fire (1993), then was relegated to second billing for the first time in over two decades in the interesting but poorly received drama, A Perfect World (1993), with Kevin Costner.
+But Eastwood bounced back in a big way, first with his western Unforgiven (1992), which garnered him an Oscar for Best Director, and a nomination for Best Actor.
+Following up with a quick hit, he took on the secret service in In the Line of Fire (1993), then was relegated to second billing for the first time in over two decades in the interesting but poorly received drama A Perfect World (1993) with Kevin Costner.
 Next up was a love story, The Bridges of Madison County (1995), where Eastwood surprised audiences with a sensitive and tear-jerking performance, but it soon became apparent he was going backwards after his brief revival.
 Subsequent films were credible, but nothing really stuck out.
-Among them were the well-received Absolute Power (1997) and Space Cowboys (2000), and the badly received True Crime (1999) and Blood Work (2002).
-Then in 2004, Eastwood surprised yet again, returning to the top of the A-list with the hugely successful Million Dollar Baby (2004).
-The movie earned Eastwood an Oscar for Best Director and a Best Actor nomination for the second time.
-He had other successes directing the multi-award-winning films Mystic River (2003), Flags of Our Fathers (2006), Letters from Iwo Jima (2006), and Changeling (2008) which starred Angelina Jolie.
-After a four-year hiatus from acting, Eastwood's return to the screen in Gran Torino (2008) gave him a $30 million opening weekend, proving his box office appeal has not waned.
+Among them were the moderately well-received Absolute Power (1997) and Space Cowboys (2000), and the badly received True Crime (1999) and Blood Work (2002).
+But Eastwood surprised yet again, returning to the top of the A-list with the hugely successful Million Dollar Baby (2004), which earned him an Oscar for Best Director and a Best Actor nomination for the second time.
+Behind the camera, Clint had big successes directing the multi-award-winning films Mystic River (2003), Flags of Our Fathers (2006), Letters from Iwo Jima (2006), and Changeling (2008) which starred Angelina Jolie Pitt.
+Eastwood's next starring vehicle, Gran Torino (2008), gave him a $30 million opening weekend, proving his box office appeal has not waned with old age.

-Eastwood has managed to keep his extremely complicated personal life private and has rarely been featured in the tabloids.
-He had a long time relationship with frequent co-star Sondra Locke and has eight children by six other women, although he has only been married twice.
+Eastwood has managed to keep his extremely convoluted personal life secretive for the most part and never discusses his families with the media.
+He had a long time relationship with frequent co-star Locke and has eight children by six other women, although he has only been married twice.
 Clint Eastwood lives in Los Angeles and owns homes in Monterey, Northern California, Idaho and Hawaii.

 - IMDb Mini Biography By: Scott- email@example.com